hanggrian/IIT-CS587/assignments/hw1.md

 # [Homework 1](https://github.com/hanggrian/IIT-CS587/blob/assets/assignments/hw1.pdf)

+> ## Resources
+>
+> **Important Note:** ONLY assign the needed resources to the tasks; for example a project manager needs one manager of the available managers, however, you could use more than one requirement engineer to work on writing the requirements.
+>
+> Category | Initials
+> --- | ---
+> Project Managers | PM3, PM4, PM5
+> Requirement Engineers | RE1, RE2, RE7, RE8, RE102, RE103, RE117, RE118, RE119
+> System Engineers | SE1, SE2, SE7, SE8, SE9, SE204, SE205, SE501
+> Programmers | PE1, PE7, PE8, PE9, PE10, PE202, PE203, PE205
+> Test Engineers | TE1, TE2, TE3, TE4, TE302, TE2403, TE404, TE405
+> Documentation Engineers | DE1, DE105, DE203, DE204, DE205, DE206
+>
+> ## Assumptions
+>
+> 1. Every review or inspection *meeting* task shall be carried by
+      **5 engineers including ONE of the author(s).**
+> 1. Every review or inspection *preparation* task shall be carried by
+      **4 engineers excluding the author(s).**
+> 1. Any *Rework* task can be executed by
+      **one or all authors of the original task.**
+> 1.  *Project Plan* shall be reviewed by at least
+      **ONE engineer from every technical area.**
+> 1.  *System Engineers* are responsible for creating **Analysis and Design**
+      artifacts.
+>
+> ## Dependencies
+>
+> It is expected that you will find the correct task dependencies based on the material discussed during class and considering the following constraints:
+>
+> 1. There is no technical task prior to requirement phase; project planning is
+      not a technical task it is a managerial task.
+> 1. Analysis activity can start as soon as requirement document is complete.
+> 1. Design activity can start as soon as Analysis document is complete.
+> 1. Data Model task can start when Detailed Design task finishes.
+> 1. Coding can start as soon as design is complete.
+> 1. Writing test plan can start as soon as requirements are complete.
+> 1. Executing test plan can start as soon as coding is complete.
+> 1. Documentation can start as soon as requirements are complete.
+> 1. Any other constraints that you might add, shall be documented clearly when
+      you submit your homework.

 ## Problem 1

 > Feed the information provided in this handout in MS Project to create the